MatthewCroughan/raspberrypi-nixos-example/README.md

 }
 ```

-Then you will be able to run `nix build .#images.pi` and get a result you can
+Then you will be able to run `nix build .#images.pi4` and get a result you can
 flash to an SD Card and boot.

 After you've booted, you will be able to rebuild the nixosConfiguration on the